 NCache is a 100% native .NET Open Source in-memory distributed cache.
 NCache is extremely fast and linearly scalable and helps you remove your application performance bottlenecks around data storage and databases.

-For the last 13 years, NCache has been a .NET market leader and preferred industry choice for .NET applications scaling needs.
+Since 2005, NCache has been a .NET market leader and preferred industry choice for .NET applications scaling needs.

 Below are some of the reasons why NCache is an ideal Redis alternative for .NET applications.